 Although the escalating costs of colleges may seem overwhelming, planning for this expense ahead of time can help ease your mind.
-Parents can adopt strategies and save money for the time when their child starts going to college.
+Fortunately, there are college savings plans and strategies that will help parents save money for the time when their child starts going to college.

 Saving and Paying for College

 Financing the higher education of a child brings its fair share of challenges.
 In order to save enough money to get a child into a reputable college, parents may face a number of obstacles.
-Here are a few ways to save and manage finances for your child's educational expenses:
+Here are a few tips that will help you save and manage finances for your child's educational expenses:

 Saving from Day One